-Also called endpoint, the typical endspan is a PoE Network Switch or a Power over Ethernet Injector.
+Also called endpoint, the typical endspan is a PoE Network Switch.
 Since the switch itself can power connected devices, there is no need for an additional power source between the PoE switch (PSE) and the connected PoE edge device (PD).

-If a non-PoE-enabled network switch is to be used with a Power over Ethernet device, an power source that adds power to the connection is required.
+If a non-PoE-enabled network switch is to be used with a PoE device, an power source that adds power to the connection is required.
 This device is placed between ("in the middle") the non-PoE network switch and the PoE device.
 A very common type of a PoE midspan is a PoE injector.

 What are the advantages of PoE?

 PoE technology offers several benefits.
-First, the delivery of data and power over a standard Ethernet cable eliminates the need for AC/DC power supplies and power outlets to give power to PD equipment.
-That lowers the costs of adding or installing compatible PD equipment since you don’t need an electrician to install a power outlet if there isn’t one where you want to place your new PDs.
+First, the delivery of data and power over a standard Ethernet cable eliminates the need for AC/DC power supplies and outlets to give power to PD equipment.
+That lowers the costs of adding or installing compatible PD equipment since you don’t need an electrician to install power if there isn’t any where you want to place your new PDs.
 Additionally, regular Ethernet cable is rather inexpensive and is often already installed in the location.
 Second, with PoE technology in general, there are fewer points of failure.
-Connect your managed or unmanaged PoE switch or Power over Ethernet injector to an uninterruptible power supply (UPS) and your PoE-powered devices are guaranteed a constant power delivery, which is important for mission-critical PoE edge devices.
-Third, Power over Ethernet installations, which utilize managed PoE switches, offer the ability to remotely restart connected PoE devices.
+Connect your PoE switch or PoE injector to an uninterruptible power supply (UPS) and your PoE powered devices are guaranteed a constant power delivery, which is important for mission-critical PoE edge devices.
+Third, PoE installations, which utilize managed PoE switches, offer the ability to remotely restart connected PoE devices.
 That can be done either manually, automatically or based on a schedule.
 Modern PoE switches are equipped with watchdog functionality (i.e. Powered Device Manager [PDM]) that cuts power to offline devices and then resupplies it so they reboot.
 This function helps to greatly reduce the downtime of your connected devices.

-Is Power over Ethernet technology safe to use?
+Is PoE technology safe to use?
 Can it damage my equipment?